joinforma/interview/README.md

 npm start
 ```

-This app was generated using [create-react-app](https://github.com/facebook/create-react-app) for more information.
+This app was generated using [create-react-app](https://github.com/facebook/create-react-app).

 # Technology requirements